I'm a Virgo: Reception

 The review aggregator website Rotten Tomatoes reports a 96% approval rating with an average rating of 8.10/10, based on 61 critic reviews.
 The website's critics consensus reads, "Boots Riley's towering imagination looms as large as his supersized hero in I'm a Virgo, an uproarious satire that's given an enormous heart to match by star Jharrel Jerome."
 Metacritic gave the series a weighted average score of 86 out of 100 based on 26 critic reviews, indicating "universal acclaim".

-Ben Travers of Indiewire rated the series a B+, calling it "a visually imaginative parable with a moving message."
-Chase Hutchinson of Collider rated the series an A and called it "big on ambition yet precisely focused."
-Erin Brady of /Film wrote that it is "one of the streaming era's most interesting and offbeat projects," concluding, "Riley's unique visual style and the dynamic performances from its eclectic cast make it unlike anything you'll watch this year."
+Ben Travers of Indiewire rated the series a B+, calling it "a visually imaginative parable with a moving message".
+Chase Hutchinson of Collider rated the series an A and called it "big on ambition yet precisely focused".
+Erin Brady of /Film wrote that it is "one of the streaming era's most interesting and offbeat projects [...]
+Riley's unique visual style and the dynamic performances from its eclectic cast make it unlike anything you'll watch this year".